foru17/raycast-hoarder/README.md

 This extension is built on top of the [Hoarder](https://github.com/hoarder-app/hoarder) project.
 We're grateful for their work in creating such a powerful and flexible bookmarking solution.

+Special thanks to [@kdurek](https://github.com/kdurek) for creating the original Raycast Hoarder extension, which laid the foundation for this enhanced version.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.